GuestGuri/parenthesis-checker/README.md

-# parenthesis-checker
+# Parenthesis-shecker
-A Java implementation of a stack based parenthesis checker.
-It determines if a given expression is either valid or not
+A java implementation of a simple parenthesis checker based on a stack.
+The program includes a stack implementation and a Main class to check balanced expressions